By Paul Edwards

 Unfortunately, this may mean letting go of those inevitable few bad apples and doing so before they have time to spoil the barrel.
 It also means putting more effort into retaining your strongest team members.

 Great management means creating the space you would want for your professional development for your employees.
 That is the No. 1 best way to get great employees to stay, thrive, and do more and more of your managing for you.

 Of course, even a positive management conversation has its off days.
 But if you have put in the groundwork -- strong hiring processes, a solid employee handbook to help protect you, and effective management tools and strategies -- and if you stay committed to dealing with issues early, it's easier to keep that overall management conversation positive and keep it from taking all your time.
 Then you can focus on where you want to take your business next, and you will already have the right systems and employees in place to get you there.

 Want more tips and best practices for hiring, managing, and (if necessary) terminating employees?
 DE readers can find CEDR's Ultimate Managers Guide as a FREE download at www.cedrsolutions.com/de.

-Paul Edwards is the CEO and cofounder of CEDR Solutions.
-Since 2006, CEDR has been a leading provider of individually customized dental office policy manuals and HR solutions, helping dentists successfully handle employee issues and safely navigate the complex and ever-changing employment law landscape.
-Call 602-476-1418 or send an email to [email protected].
+Paul Edwards is the CEO of CEDR Solutions and author of the blog, HR Basecamp.
+Since 2006, CEDR has been the nation's leading provider of customized employee handbooks and HR solutions, helping dentists successfully handle employee issues and safely navigate the complex employment law landscape.
+To reach Edwards, call (866) 414-6056 or send an email to [email protected].

 Past DE Issues